Engineered Arts: Mesmer

 Mesmer is a humanoid robot.
-It's key design feature is it's face covered by a skin-like rubber, that can exhibit human-like expressions and characteristics.
+Its key design feature is its face covered by a skin-like rubber, that can exhibit human-like expressions and characteristics.
 It was created and manufactured using 3D scans of human models taken in-house, allowing Engineered Arts to accurately mimic human bone form, skin texture, and emotions.

 Robothespian

 RoboThespian is an interactive, animatronic humanoid robot with LCD screens for eyes, powered by Pneumatic motors, it and speaks more than 30 languages, and can be found on public display worldwide.

-It is 1.75 m tall, weighs in at 33 kg, sports an aluminium chassis and a body shell made of polyethylene terephthalate plastic and its body offers over 30 axis of movement.
+It is 1.75 m tall, weighs in at 33 kg, sports an aluminium chassis and a body shell made of polyethylene terephthalate plastic and its body offers over 30 axes of movement.